Cooper-Siegel Community Library Test Proctoring Policy

 - We ask for a minimum of 2 business days advanced notice for a scheduled proctored exam.
 It is your responsibility to notify the library if you are unable to make your appointment.
 We will reschedule tests only when the library is unable to abide by its agreement due to circumstances beyond its control (for example: weather or equipment issues).

 - Be sure to have made prior arrangements with your institution for the delivery of your test and/or login/passwords needed for online access.
-And be sure to confirm that ‘public library staff’ meets your institution’s criterion to serve as proctors.
+Also be sure to confirm that ‘public library staff’ meets your institution’s criterion to serve as proctors.

 - Cooper-Siegel Community Library accepts tests via US mail, FedEx, UPS or email.